-Today, the entirety of this small town, situated on the Missouri River in Saline County, is designated as a National Historic District for its significance during Westward Expansion, the Lewis and Clark National Historic Trail, and the Santa Fe Trail.
+Today, this small town on the Missouri River in Saline County is designated a National Historic District for its significance during Westward Expansion, the Lewis and Clark National Historic Trail, and the Santa Fe Trail.

 “Arrow Rock is so called from its having been formerly resorted to by neighboring Indians for the stone used to point their arrows.”

 Years later, the Missouri River shifted away from the channel that early explorers had traveled.
 The land is now a federal wildlife refuge, and the bluff can no longer be seen from the river.

 During the first half of the 19th century, this region of central Missouri was called “Boonslick Country,” named for the Boone’s salt lick about four miles east of Arrow Rock in Howard County.
 The term “lick” is derived from wildlife licking salt from the ground around the briny springs.
 Nathan and Daniel Morgan Boone, sons of famed frontiersman Daniel Boone, manufactured salt here from 1805-1812, shipping it to St. Louis.
 Their partners and co-operators, James and Jesse Morrison, continued the salt business until 1833.
 Salt boiling continued intermittently until the 1860s.
 The site of this early frontier industry is now the Boone’s Lick State Historic Site.